 Interestingly, the vlogger has a passing look of the actor Vin Diesel who, alongside Jamie Foxx, is the person that people say they most want to resemble when they opt for scalp micropigmentation.
 However, as Kats perhaps proves, there are no guarantees when it comes to scalp tattoos – something which has prompted calls for better regulation within the industry.

 Another – non-invasive and pain-free – option for men concerned about losing their hair is to try a custom course featuring clinically-proven medications.
-At Belgravia, male hair loss treatment is offered on a personalised basis, based upon a client’s lifestyle and pattern of thinning, and using formulations of high strength minoxidil from those available at the in-clinic pharmacies, as well as the one-a-day oral drug finasteride 1mg – a DHT-blocker.
-These medications can be used alongside several additional hair growth boosters, as appropriate, allowing hairloss to be dealt with effectively and in the best way possible for each individual’s unique requirements.
+Male hair loss treatment can revolve around one or both of the MHRA licensed and FDA approved drugs for this type of genetic thinning: topical formulations of high strength minoxidil, and the one-a-day oral drug finasteride 1mg – a DHT-blocker.
+These can be used alongside several additional hair growth supporting products, as appropriate, allowing hairloss to be dealt with effectively and in the best way possible for each individual’s unique requirements.